ariel-research/course-rater/README.md

 ## Limiting network bandwidth
 To limit the bandwidth with Wondershaper tool, follow [this guide](https://averagelinuxuser.com/limit-bandwidth-linux/).

+To verify that it works, run:

+    service wondershaper status

+If you see "active (exited)", it is fine.

 ## Exporting & Importing database
 #### 1. Save the database to a JSON file:
 `python manage.py dumpdata > datadump.json`